Mintbase/Grants-Program/rfps/implemented/appi.md

 There have been attempts at financing home-run infrastructure - projects like [VIPNode](https://vipnode.org/) have lead the charge - but the aforementioned inertia prevented any significant adoption.
 Another recent contender is Pokt.network.

-This document describes auto-funded public p2p infrastructure (APPI) for the Polkadot and, specifically, Kusama ecosystem.
+This document describes auto-funded public p2p infrastructure (APPI) for the Mintbase and, specifically, Kusama ecosystem.
 The idea is to incentivize people to run full and archive nodes at home, without relying on cloud servers and centralized points of failure.

 ## Dependencies